Thermal Operations in general are not memoryless: Average work extraction

-we obtain that the process described above extracts the free energy difference, as indicated in \eqref{eq:avgwork}.
+we obtain that the process described above extracts the free energy difference, as indicated in Eq.\ \eqref{eq:avgwork}.

-\section{Warm-up: beyond average for the single energy change cycle}
+\section{Warm-up: beyond the average for a single energy-change cycle}

-In this section, we will make first steps towards analyzing work fluctuations instead of work average.
-Let us consider the process described in Section \ref{sec:av}, that is, the one which, on average, extracts the optimal amount of work.
-We aim to show that, with probability bounded away from zero (that is, bigger than some constant $c\in (0,1)$, which is independent of the protocol of transforming $\rho$ into $\sigma$), at least some amount of work has to be lost.
-Formally, the result may be formulated as follows:
+In this section, we will make the first steps toward analyzing work fluctuations instead of work averages (similarly to the previous section, we restrict our attention here to the case in which both the initial and final states have excited-state populations not exceeding \(1/2\)).
+Let us consider the process described in Section \ref{sec:av}, that is, one that extracts an optimal amount of work on average (equal to the free energy difference).
+We aim to show that, with probability bounded away from zero (that is, bigger than some constant $\eta>0$, which is independent of the protocol of transforming $\rho$ into $\sigma$), at least some amount of work is lost.
+The result may be formulated as follows:

-\begin{lemma} The probability of extracting negative work by the process, which, on average, extracts the optimal amount of work, is bounded away from zero (regardless of the implementation of this process).
-In particular, the probability of extracting at least of work by this process is lower bounded by
+\begin{lemma} The probability of extracting negative work by the process defined and discussed in Section \ref{sec:av} (in the context of its average work extraction), is bounded away from zero (regardless of the number of its steps).
+In particular, the probability that the work loss $-W$ is greater than or equal to